SiddharthSsb11/build-and-buy/README.md

 best gaming station or upgrade your current system to complete and unleash the ultimate, efficient, powerful beast that your gaming setup aims to be.
 ```
+This application uses [React JS](https://reactjs.org/docs/getting-started.html) component oriented UI creation paradigm.
+All components are written in [JSX](https://reactjs.org/docs/jsx-in-depth.html) and ES6 style and are
+combined to get a single build for production purpose using [Webpack 5](https://webpack.js.org/concepts/).

+Back end is implemented using [Node JS](https://nodejs.org/en/docs), [Express JS](https://expressjs.com/en/api.html) and [MongoDB](https://docs.mongodb.com/).
+[Atlas](https://www.mongodb.com/cloud/atlas), the _Cloud_ version of [MongoDB](https://docs.mongodb.com/) is used.

 ```
-This is still a work in progress
-If you find anything buggy you can report it to me.
+If you find any bugs you can report it to me.
+Pull requests are always welcome.
+For major changes, please open an issue first to discuss what you would like to change.
 ```

 ### Sample